 The huge waves, known as the Mexican Pipeline, are really only for experienced surfers but there are some fantastic surf camps that will take you to safer waters to teach you the ropes and the beautiful bay of Playa Carrizalillo is a blissful place to hang out.

-There’s plenty to do in Puerto Escondido from surfing lessons, yoga classes and beach hopping, to swimming in a bioluminescent lagoon plankton, dolphin and whale watching and even releasing baby turtles.
+There’s plenty to do in Puerto Escondido from beach hopping to surfing lessons, yoga classes and boat trips and exploring the nearby natural beauty.

 At night there’s a hip restaurant, bar and live music scene on the sandy streets of La Punta and lively nightlife in Zicatela beach.
 Check out my complete Puerto Escondido guide for all my travel tips.